 Starting to look a bit more beautiful, eh?

-(This type of rendering is close to what would typically be called a wireframe, because it is showing the exact intended look or what’s called high fidelity.
+(This type of visual model is close to what would typically be called a rendering, because it is showing the exact intended look or what’s called high fidelity.
 And because my designer chose to create this rendering in a web framework, it is actually more like what would most commonly be called a prototype, because I could click around and get the experience of the new website, just like I could hold a plastic pen in my hand and pretend to write.)

 Let’s talk a little bit more about prototypes, shall we?